raghu-iitm/StressUtilities/README.md

 # Dependencies
+MS Office (Preferably 64 bit version), Excel and Word

+Windows 10 and above

-The utilities require HDF5 libraries for reading the HDF5 results.
+HDF5 Libraries for reading Nastran H5 results.
 Download the HDF5 libraries from HDF5 group at https://www.hdfgroup.org/solutions/hdf5/

-Setup the environment variables as needed
+Setup the environment variables as needed for HDF5